Best waterproof speakers 2024: all types tested for every budget

 Admittedly, it doesn't harness the 360-degree sound design of many of its rivals such as the JBL Flip 6 or the Charge 5 (see below), but we found it is one of the best value options if you’re on a tight budget.
 It sounds good, it's well-made and it performs time and again regardless of place, climate or your taste in music.

 With a robust woven finish design and squat, compact design, the Micro 2 delivers enjoyable audio and impressive battery life – we coaxed 12 hours of listening out of a single charge.
-An IP67 rating, meanwhile, let one of our reviewers use it in the shower without any issues or damage.
+An IP67 rating, meanwhile, allowed one of our reviewers to use it in the shower without any issues or damage.
 Again, the Stormbox Micro 2's diminutive size and durable design make it well-suited for travelling far beyond the confines of a bathroom or kitchen.

 Audio is also really strong, and much bigger, punchier and louder than you’d expect from such an undersized device, with that midrange in particular offering real meat and muscle no matter the genre.
-The only issue is that it can start to suffer from distortion at louder volumes, but based on our head-to-head tests, you’ll have to pay more and invest in either a more expensive JBL Flip 6 or UE Wonderboom 3 to move up to the next level.
+The only issue is that it can start to suffer from distortion at louder volumes, but based on our head-to-head tests, you’ll have to pay more and invest in a more expensive JBL Flip 6 or UE Wonderboom 3 to move up to the next level.

 Read our full Tribit Audio Stormbox Micro 2 review